Thomas Buss blog

 Local state enters the scene

 So far, we have assumed that the API key is valid all the time.
 But there might be scenarios where this is not the case.
-Imagine that we have credentials that can be used to get a temporal API token that is only valid for an hour or so.
+Imagine that we have credentials that can be used to obtain a temporal API token that is only valid for an hour or so.
 Our API-calling logic would need to first get the token, store it, and use it for any request that occur within the validity time of the token.
 Once the token is expired, a new token has to be acquired.

 For the OOP approach, the facade that the clients see from the outside does not change and the code inside the object is still fairly simple.
 It should also be fairly easy to switch from an object to an actor: For example, let’s say we want to refresh the token as soon as it expires.
 An object can only make the necessary API call when it is invoked by an outside client.
 On the other hand, an actor can make this decision without any interaction, as it is an independently running process.
 In a way, both objects and actors act like a code representation of an external system that other parts of the program can use.
 If we started with objects to begin with, all other changes to the API interaction we introduced along the way (except the error handling) would not have affected the client code.